Theodor Corona Musachi: Ottoman invasion

 The Ottoman Empire first invaded the principality in 1415, and in 1417 captured the city of Vlorë.
 Berat was captured that same year following a surprise attack.

-Revolt
+Revolt against the Ottomans

 In 1437–38, while sanjakbey of the Sanjak of Albania was Theodor's son Yakup Bey, Theodor Korona Muzaka revolted in the region of Berat.
 This revolt was, like previous Albanian Revolt of 1431–36, suppressed by the Ottomans.
 Even though in the Albanian Revolt of 1432–36 Gjergj Arianiti was victorious over Ottomans and secured the independence and enlargement of his principality by including today's Bitola.
 There are claims that Muzaka's 1437—38 revolt is not supported by contemporary sources.
 Jakub Bey was recorded to be on the position of the sanjakbey of the Sanjak of Albania in 1442.

+Death

+Berat belonged to Theodore.
+In 1449, he became seriously ill and was dying.
+He sent for Skanderbeg to take over the castle in the name of the League of Lezhë.
+Skanderbeg sent an Albanian detachment led by Pal Kuka, to claim the castle.
+In the meantime a force of Ottoman soldiers came from their garrison in Gjirokastër, quietly scaled the poorly guarded walls of Berat at night, slaughtered the Albanian garrison of about 500 soldiers, hanged the dying Theodore Muzaka, and claimed the castle, while the captain Pal Kuka was later ransomed.

 League of Lezhë

 The League of Lezhë was founded by: